chaance/emoji-test/README.md

 The tradeoff with this approach is a slightly larger bundle in exchange for reliability.

-This package is a fork of [tonton-pixel/emoji-test-patterns](https://github.com/tonton-pixel/emoji-test-patterns), which was designed for use in Node. `emoji-test` can be used in Node or the browser.
+This package is a fork of [tonton-pixel/emoji-test-patterns](https://github.com/tonton-pixel/emoji-test-patterns), which was designed for use in Node. `emoji-test` can be used in any JavaScript runtime—including the browser.

 ## Notes